Whimsy Stick

 Whimsy Stick Standard

-The structured pre-greeting drive session that lowers baseline arousal before jumping is most likely to fire.
-450-lb Kevlar static line, precise movement control, no elastic snap-back.
+Built for structured pre-greeting drive sessions that lower baseline arousal before jumping fires.
+500-lb Kevlar static line, precise movement control, no elastic snap-back.

 Whimsy Stick Standard